11.5 Procedures for Filing Charges of Employment Discrimination

-An individual, a person acting on behalf of an individual, or a DHS officer who has reason to believe that discrimination has occurred may file discrimination charges with IER within 180 days of the alleged discriminatory act.
+An individual, or a person acting on behalf of an individual may file a discrimination charge with IER within 180 days of the alleged discriminatory act.

-IER will send a letter within 10 days to notify you, as the employer, that someone has filed a charge and will start its investigation.
+If someone files a charge against you as an employer, IER will send a letter within 10 days to notify you about the charge and will start its investigation.
 If you refuse to cooperate with the investigation, IER can obtain a subpoena to compel you to produce the requested information and documents or to appear for an investigative interview or deposition.

 U.S. Equal Employment Opportunity Commission (EEOC)